 When your case appears before the judge, you must be present.
 Approval of the adoption depends solely on the regional judge and decisions come roughly 10 days after the initial hearing.
 Once approval is granted, you and your new child will travel back to the U.S. Embassy in Kyiv for final approval of your child’s I-600 (a document that approves the child’s eligibility for adoption per Hague standards) and for the child’s visa.
 This step of the process takes roughly two weeks.

 Once home you will need to follow Ukraine’s template for post-adoption reports (PARs).
 Ukraine requires adoptive parents to report on the well-being of their adoptive children every year for the first three years then every subsequent three years until the child’s 18th birthday.
 (It is important to note, however, that state post-adoption guidelines vary, so be sure to check with your social worker).
 Children adopted from Ukraine remain citizens of Ukraine until their 18th birthday.
 Per the Embassy of Ukraine in the United States of America, when you return home, you will need to register your child with the Embassy as a “Ukraine citizen permanently residing in the USA.”
 Upon his or her 18th birthday, the child may decide whether to remain a Ukrainian citizen or not.

-From application to adoption, many adoption agencies list the process as taking approximately one year.
+From adoption application, many adoption agencies list the process as taking approximately one year.
 But given the DAPRC’s ability to deny an application and the fact that Ukraine is not a Hague country (which means there is less oversight of the intercountry adoption process), these timelines may be much longer.

-Have you experienced an adoption in Ukraine?
+Have you experienced adoption in Ukraine?
 What was it like?